davjfish/helper_files/linux_commands.md

 - sudo mysqladmin [-p -u root version] # -p = prompt for password; -u use user = root; but you can also jsut run mysqladmin for list of commands]

 ## Users and Groups
+- `who -H` see who is currently logged in
 - `cat /etc/passwd | less` view all users on sys
 - `sudo adduser <newusername>` add new user
 - `sudo passwd <username>` change user password